davekilian/davekilian.github.com/_posts/2016-06-21-design-fundamentals.markdown

 > Have you ever stopped to consider why the word "agile" was used to describe that style of software development, and not another word?
 > The answer lies in the point we just made in the previous section:
 >
-> > All the time you don't spend now is time you can spend changing your mind later.
+> > All the code you don't write now is time you can spend changing your mind later.
 >
 > That's the idea: agility is the ability to change your mind quickly.
 > If you go back and reread the manifesto, you'll notice 'principles' 3-12 are all means to one end: time efficiency.